Deadly Rooms of Death: Gameplay

-History

-Original
+Development

-The game was developed by Erik Hermansen in the end 1990s.
-In 1996 the game was commercially released by Webfoot Technologies as version 1.03 of the game.
+The game was developed by Erik Hermansen.
+In 1996, the game was commercially released by Webfoot Technologies as version 1.03 of the game.
 The release was followed shortly after with versions 1.04 and 1.11 to fix some bugs with unsolvable rooms and levels.
 This early version is commonly known as Webfoot DROD.
 As the game was commercially unsuccessful, the publisher stopped distributing the game around 1999.

 Remakes

 In 2000, the original author of the game got permission from Webfoot to open-source the game and he released the source code under the Mozilla Public License 1.1.
 With the help of several volunteers, he recreated the game from scratch, rewriting the entire game engine and creating improved graphics and new music for it.
 The main game screen, however, remained mostly the same as the original Webfoot version.
 This version, version 1.5, is commonly known as Caravel DROD, and was first released in late October 2002.

 Version 1.6, also called DROD: Architects' Edition, included improvements to some of the graphics, but most importantly a level editor, and was released in 2003.
 Community-designed rooms and levels are grouped together in packages called "holds", and extend the gameplay beyond the community-imposed challenges of previous versions.

 A commercial remake of the original DROD game was also released under this engine, named DROD: King Dugan's Dungeon.
 Several commercial add-on holds have also been released for this engine as 'Smitemaster's Selections', such as "The Choice" (2005), "Perfection" (2005), "Halph Stories" (2005), "Beethro's Teacher" (2006), "Journeys End" (2006), "Devilishly Dangerous Dungeons of Doom" (2008), "Smitemaster for Hire" (2009), "Truthlock Method" (2011), "Flood Warning" (2012), "Treacle Stew" (2022).

 An Adobe Flash version consisting of an updated version of King Dugan's Dungeon was released in June 2012.
-Currently there are 5 "Episodes".
+Currently, there are 5 "Episodes".